Block-Chen/blocksdk-ruby/ReadMe.md

 ## Installation

-The BLOCKSDK for Ruby is available from RubyGems. should pick the specific AWS service gems to install.
+The BLOCKSDK for Ruby is available from RubyGems. should pick the specific BLOCKSDK service gems to install.

 ```ruby
 gem install blocksdk